overhide/pay2my.app/howto/README.md

-With the code understood, and an in-browser Ethereum wall installed ([Metamask](https://metamask.io/) in our case), let's click through a sample flow.
+With the code understood, and an in-browser Ethereum wall installed (<a target="_blank" href="https://metamask.io/">Metamask</a> in our case), let's click through a sample flow.